seflaherty/greendrake/docs/topics/wsl/enabling-and-hacking.md

 # Then install the [Linux kernel package](https://aka.ms/wsl2kernel)

 wsl --set-default-version 2
-# Then (re-)install Ubuntu 20.04
+# Then install Ubuntu 20.04
 ```

 ## Make Windows Terminal "Nice."
-** For each textbox in Settings -> General **
+** By item in Settings -> General **
-Name: "Ubuntu-20.04"
+- Name: "Ubuntu-20.04"
-Command line: "wsl.exe -d Ubuntu-20.04"
+- Command line: "wsl.exe -d Ubuntu-20.04"
-Starting directory: "//wsl$/Ubuntu-20.04/home/skleuth"
+- Starting directory: "//wsl$/Ubuntu-20.04/home/skleuth"
-Icon: \<something-with-a-msappx-scheme>
+- Icon: \<something-with-a-msappx-scheme\>
-Tab title: \<blank>
+- Tab title: \<blank\>

 ## Hacking for Support of `systemd` into wsl
-*Via Sam Ruby's blog post: [intertwingly: Prepping a Windows Machine for Development](https://intertwingly.net/blog/2020/07/26/Prepping-a-Windows-Machine-for-Development), you can enable added Linux-y\developer-y features, but your going to have to hack that Ubuntu20.04 install.*
+Via [Prepping a Windows Machine for Development](https://intertwingly.net/blog/2020/07/26/Prepping-a-Windows-Machine-for-Development) in Sam Ruby's blog: *[You] can enable added Linux-y\/developer-y features, but your going to have to hack that Ubuntu20.04 install.*

 Lets work with his sequence of tasks:
 1. PS > `ubuntu2004.exe config --default-user root`